amitgaru2/python-interview-prep/docs/identity-operators.md

 # Identity Operators `is`, `is not`

-More details on Identity Operator [here](https://realpython.com/python-operators-expressions/#identity-operators).
+More details on Identity Operators [here](https://realpython.com/python-operators-expressions/#identity-operators).